kcbanner/uw-wkrpt/README.md

 * The README.md file is the one you are reading now.
 * The NEWS file is a list of interesting things that have changed since the last release (before this class was under version control).
-* The INSTALL.md file tells you how to install and use this document class.
 * The ChangeLog file is a record of the changes made to the software (before this class was under version control).
 * LICENSE contains a copy of the GNU General Public License.
 * uw-wkrpt.ins is the docstrip installer.
-Please see the INSTALL file.
 * uw-wkrpt.dtx is the docstrip document that contains the entire uw-wkrpt package.
 * uw-wkrpt-*.tex are example documents written using uw-wkrpt.cls.
   It illustrates the way to write a document, and tries to adhere as